simonvincenthk/simonvincenthk.github.io/_posts/2022-01-31-Machine Learning with PyTourch and fastai (V02).md

 ## 2. Machine Learning Method <a class="anchor" id="section_2"></a>

+There are different environments in which to practice Machine Learning.
+Howard and Gugger recommend a notebook that allows users to execute python code cells on a remote GPU for speed and efficiency.
+Regardless of the environment chosen, practical skills are equally as important as a theoretical understanding of the subject matter.
+In this section, some of the methods used and recommended by Howard and Gugger are discussed.

 The software and hardware proposed by Howard and Grugger, in *Deep Learning for Coders with fastai & PyTorch*, is fastai, Pythorch, and python running on a Linux computer with an NVIDIA GPU. [^howardandgugger-20] Python is a popular successor of the C and C++ programming languages.
 PyTorch is a “flexible and developer-friendly” tool within the language designed for machine-learning applications. [^howardandgugger-20] And, fastai is a library and API that includes many recent and useful additions to machine learning. [^howardandgugger-20] NVIDIA GPUs most commonly support deep-learning libraries. [^howardandgugger-20] And, running deep-learning applications built with this software stack on Linux machines by-passes many difficulties that may otherwise arise. [^howardandgugger-20]

 fastai has four main predefined applications: [^howardandgugger-20]